CReies/SofkaU-Canteras2-Taller8/README.md

 ## Run

-You have to start a http server for both front and back end
+You have to start a HTTP server for both front and back end

 ### Front-End

-The front-end is developed in react, to start the http server you have to go to `./front` and use:
+The front-end is developed in react, to start the HTTP server you have to go to `./front` and use:

 ```sh
 npm start